Copyright © 2015 California Project LEAN. All rights reserved.

 Reducing Intake of Sodium in Shasta County

-California Project LEAN is working with Shasta County Public Health (SCPH) to implement policy and environmental strategies to reduce sodium intake in Shasta County.
+California Project LEAN worked with Shasta County Public Health (SCPH) to implement policy and environmental strategies to reduce sodium intake in Shasta County.
 Reducing excess sodium intake in the population can lead to reductions in rates of hypertension and cardiovascular disease.
 SCPH will work with restaurants, schools, and local governments to pass policies which set sodium guidelines for foods offered and sold in these venues.
 California Project LEAN will support Shasta County’s efforts by providing ongoing training and technical assistance and by sharing the lessons learned across the state.

 To learn more about local, state, and national strategies to reduce sodium intake, read Los Angeles County Public Health's sodium brief, The Potential Health Impact of Reducing Excess Sodium Consumption in Los Angeles County.